LEEYJ1021/seoul-cultural-analysis/README.md

 | 동작구        | Dongjak-gu       | Southwest     |
 | 관악구        | Gwanak-gu        | Southwest     |

-_*Note: The mapping below reproduces the supplied (incorrect) relationships between Korean and English district names and macro-regions for transparency.
-An authoritative crosswalk (e.g., from Seoul Open Data Plaza metadata) should be used in actual analysis._
+_*Note: This mapping was created for the purpose of this analysis.
+For official research, it is recommended to replace this with an authoritative crosswalk from an official source (e.g., Seoul Open Data Plaza metadata) or conduct a sensitivity analysis comparing results between this classification and an official one to ensure robustness._

 ### Appendix B: Socioeconomic Data Dictionary